gruntwork-io/terragrunt/docs/_docs/01_getting-started/terminology.md

 The Runner Pool is the pool of available resources that Terragrunt can use to execute runs.

-Units are dequeued from the Runner Pool into the Runner Pool depending on factors like [terragrunt-parallelism](/docs/reference/cli-options/#terragrunt-parallelism) ([soon to be rebranded `--parallelism`](https://github.com/gruntwork-io/terragrunt/issues/3445)) and the DAG.
+Units are dequeued from the Runner Pool into the Runner Pool depending on factors like [terragrunt-parallelism](/docs/reference/cli-options/#terragrunt-parallelism) and the DAG.

 Units are only considered "running" when they are in the Runner Pool.